tflori/orm/docs/validate.md

 `enableValidator(false)` will disable the validator.
 You can also set the static property `$enableValidator` to true.

 When the validator is enabled each call to the magic setter that is not handled by a setter will validate the value.
-If an Error is returned it will throw a `ORM\Exception\NotValid` exception.
+If an Error is returned it will throw an `ORM\Dbal\Error` exception.
 This is also executed for the fill method.
 The Idea behind this is that you can just fill your entity from unvalidated data source (such as `$_POST` or `php://input`).

 ```php?start_inline=true